-The Committee explained why it was interested in Cohen's testimony.
-According to the Chairman, "Cohen's testimony raises grave questions about the legality of ...
-President Donald Trump's conduct."
-Id.
-6. Many Committee members agreed.
-See, e.g., id.
-107 (Hill: "I ask these questions to help determine whether our very own President committed felony crimes."); id.
-163-65 (Tlaib: "[O]ur sole purpose[] is exposing the truth....
-President Donald J. Trump ... commit[ed] multiple felonies, and you covered it up, correct?"); id.
-37 (Clay: "I would like to talk to you about the President's assets, since by law these must be reported accurately."); id.
-160-61 (Ocasio-Cortez: "[D]id the President ever provide inflated assets to an insurance company? ...
-Do you think we need to review his financial statements ... to compare them?"); id.
-150-52 (Khanna: "[Y]ou have provided ... compelling evidence of Federal and State crimes, including financial fraud....
-I just want the American public to understand that ... the President ... may be involved in a criminal conspiracy."); id.
-30 (Maloney: lamenting that Cohen is "facing the consequences of going to jail" but the President "is not.").
+The Committee made clear why it was interested in Cohen's testimony.
+As the Chairman put it: "Mr. Cohen's testimony raises grave questions about the legality of Donald Trump's-President Donald Trump's conduct."
+Cohen Hearing 6.
+Committee members agreed.
+See id. at 107 (Hill: "I ask these questions to help determine whether our very own President committed felony crimes"); id. at 163-65 (Tlaib: "[O]ur sole purpose[] is exposing the truth....
+President Donald J. Trump ... commit[ed] multiple felonies, and you covered it up, correct?"); id. at 37 (Clay: "I would like to talk to you about the President's assets, since by law these must be reported accurately."); id. at 160-61 (Ocasio-Cortez: "[D]id the President ever provide inflated assets to an insurance company? ...
+Do you think we need to review his financial statements ... to compare them?"); id. at 150-52 (Khanna: "[Y]ou have provided ... compelling evidence of Federal and State crimes, including financial fraud....
+I just want the American public to understand that ... the President ... may be involved in a criminal conspiracy."); id. at 30 (Maloney: lamenting that "while [Cohen is] facing the consequences of going to jail, [the President] is not").

-After the hearing, the Chairman memorialized the Committee's reasons for issuing the subpoena in two documents.
-The first, a March 20 letter to Mazars, explained that the subpoena would help verify Cohen's testimony that "President Trump changed the estimated value of his assets and liabilities on financial statements prepared by your company including inflating or deflating the value of assets depending on [his] purpose."
+Before issuing the Mazars subpoena, the Chairman explained its purpose in two documents.
+The first, a March 20 letter to Mazars, explained that the Committee wanted to verify Cohen's testimony that "President Trump changed the estimated value of his assets and liabilities on financial statements prepared by your company including inflating or deflating the value depending on [his] purpose."
 DDC Doc.
 30 at 5.
-The letter then identified what the Chairman saw as inconsistencies between the 2011, 2012, and 2013 statements that Cohen had shared with the Committee.
-The Chairman asked Mazars to "assist" in the Committee's "review of these issues."
-Id.
-6-8.
+The Chairman identified what he perceived to be inconsistencies between the 2011, 2012, and 2013 statements produced by Cohen, and he asked Mazars "[t]o assist [its] review of these issues."
+DDC Doc.
+30 at 6-8.
+The second, an April 12 memorandum to the Committee, again referenced the need to verify Cohen's testimony, and offered four potential legislative purposes for the subpoena:

-The second, an April 12 memorandum to the Committee, once again referenced the desire to verify Cohen's testimony, and set forth four purposes for the subpoena: whether the President (1) "may have engaged in illegal conduct before and during his tenure in office"; (2) "has undisclosed conflicts of interest that may impair his ability to make impartial policy decisions"; (3) "is complying with the Emoluments Clauses of the Constitution"; and (4) "has accurately reported his finances to the Office of Government Ethics and other federal entities."
-Id. at 21.
-"The Committee's interest in these matters," the memo added, "informs its review of multiple laws and legislative proposals under [its] jurisdiction."
-Id.
-It did not elaborate.
+(1) 'whether the President may have engaged in illegal conduct before and during his tenure in office,' (2) 'whether he has undisclosed conflicts of interest that may impair his ability to make impartial policy decisions,' (3) 'whether he is complying with the Emoluments Clauses of the Constitution,' and (4) 'whether he has accurately reported his finances to the Office of Government Ethics and other federal entities.'

+DDC Doc.
+30 at 21.
+"The Committee's interest in these matters," the memorandum continued, "informs its review of multiple laws and legislative proposals under [its] jurisdiction."
+DDC Doc.
+30 at 21.